Self-similar rupture of thin films of power-law fluid: Similarity solutions

-where the appearance of the noninteger power of $\eta$ is required to balance a term from $H(0)$.
-Where this noninteger power appears in the expansion depends on $n$; for example, if $n < 1$, it is the next term after the quadratic term, and so $H$ is only three-times differentiable.
-This phenomenon is related to the nonexistence of higher spatial derivatives of solutions to power-law lubrication flow at points where the pressure gradient vanishes described in \cite{dallaston2024capillary}.
-When it comes to numerical solution of the similarity profiles, it is thus better to formulate the problem in terms of the flux $Q$, which will be differentiable at the origin.
+This phenomenon is related to the nonexistence of higher spatial derivatives of solutions to power-law lubrication flow at points where the pressure gradient vanishes, for instance as described in \cite{dallaston2024capillary}.
+When it comes to numerical solution of the similarity profiles, particularly for small $n$, more accuracy is obtained by formulating the problem in terms of the flux $Q$, which (unlike $H'''$) will be differentiable at the origin.